+86-512-65963935

 By structure

-Can be divided into brushed motors and brushless motors.
+It can be divided into brushed motor and electric bike brushless motor.
 Brushed motors are traditional DC motors that rely on brushes for commutation, while brushless motors use electronic commutators, offering advantages such as high efficiency, energy saving, and low noise.
-Brushless motors are currently the mainstream motors in electric bicycles.
+Brushless motors are currently the mainstream motors in electric bicycles. brushless e bike motor

 By installation position